Facebook on Fire Review – A Scam or Can You Make $3,475 Per Day With It? [Update]

 Interested in making up to $300 a day goofing around on Facebook?
 Or, grab 500 bucks just for watching a sales video till the end?
 Well, that’s what Facebook on Fire promises!

+If something sounds too good to be true, it probably is!
 If you have mixed feelings about FOF, don’t worry.
-Today we will be covering what you should know in our updated review.
+Our updated review will cover what you should know today.

 What is Facebook on Fire?